+What is the biggest music festival in the world?
 Music festivals often involve people coming together to have a memorable experience with their favourite artistes while socialising and making new friends.
-Moreover, these events can last for several days and are usually fun-filled.
+Moreover, these events can last for several days and are usually fun-filled we have combined the best festivals around the world to let you decide which one you want to visit.
 The vibes and pulsating feelings a good music festival exudes are second to none.
 Therefore, we have decided to compile a list of the best and biggest music festivals in the whole wide world.
 When you’re done with this, we promise you’ll have the music fest to attend next summer sorted out.
 Dive right in!

-Top 10 Music Festivals You Should Go To
+Top 10 Biggest Music Festivals In The World

 The Donauinselfest is the largest open-air festival for music fans around the globe.
 The rendezvous point is on an island in Vienna along the enormous Danube river.
 Usually, it is a three-day festival with music and fans connecting.
 The festival hosts popular local artistes and international ones across Europe.
 Donauinselfest involves all kinds of music genres – rock, pop, rap, hip-hop, electronic music, folk, metal, blues, and reggae.
 In addition to the unending grooving and dancing, there are loads of activities to fill each day.
 The best part about the music festival is you don’t need a ticket because it is free.